How Juan Soto built a successful career. Explore key moments that defined the journey.

 In September 2017, Juan Soto had a second rehabilitation stint with the GCL Nationals before injuring his hamstring and being shut down for the season.

-On August 19, 2019, Juan Soto became the fourth player in MLB history to record 100 extra-base hits before his 21st birthday.
+On August 19, 2019, Juan Soto became only the fourth player in MLB history to record 100 extra-base hits before his 21st birthday.

 In 2020, Juan Soto won the National League batting title with a .351 average.